sormy/msmtp-oauth2token/README.md

 ### Option C: Configure msmtp with secret stored encrypted using pass

-Application `pass` has a very deep wiring with gnupg, you will need to initialize pass keyring using gnupg and gnupg as well before you can use it.
+Application `pass` has a very deep wiring with gnupg, you will need to initialize both gnupg and pass keyring before you can use it.

 Install pass: